 How to Safely Attract Hummingbirds

-1. Clean your hummingbird feeders regularly: remove and clean your feeder with warm water once a week to ensure no mold or salmonella grow in the feeder.
+1. Clean your hummingbird feeders regularly: remove and clean your feeder with 9 parts warm water to 1 part bleach outdoors once a week to ensure no mold or salmonella grow in the feeder.
 Hummingbirds are more likely to feed off fresh sugar water and a consistently clean feeder will ensure regular feedings!

 2. Add native plants near your hummingbird feeder: plants like honeysuckle or other bright tubular species will hold more nectar and naturally attract hummingbirds to your yard.